glycerine/rpc25519/README.md

 for [goq](https://github.com/glycerine/goq).
 To that end, `rpc25519` uses only ed25519 keys for its public-key cryptography.
-A second pre-shared-key layer can also be configured for post-quantum security.
+A pre-shared-key layer can also be configured for post-quantum security.

 Excitedly, I am delighted to report this package also